 Our counselors, who have over 30 years of experience with adoption, strive to make sure that women and men considering placing their child for adoption are making the right decision for everyone involved.
 Should you choose to make an adoption plan for your child, Genesis wants you to be as involved as you want to be in selecting the parents for your child.
 Genesis carefully screens each family and offers you a selection of families we feel would make excellent parents.
 We will be here before, during and after placement to offer emotional support and to work as an advocate for you in either an open or confidential adoption.

 Join us for “The Adoption Option”, an interactive educational presentation for pregnant women and expectant fathers who would like to know more about adoption.
 This no-obligation informational session is provided free of charge.
 Refreshments will be provided.
-For more information, call 412-766-5212 or email email@example.com
+For more information, call 412-766-5212 x102 or email firstname.lastname@example.org

 All services are free, all conversations are strictly confidential, and all decisions are yours to make